31 May 2024

 Willi Forst

-Greman postcard by Ross Verlag, no. 8257/1, 1933-1934.
+German postcard by Ross Verlag, no. 8257/1, 1933-1934.
 Photo: Ufa / Cine-Allianz.

-Velvety Voice
+Velvety voice

-Most of these successes were written by Walter Reisch, and so were also Ein blonder Traum/A Blonde's Dream (Paul Martin, 1932) with Lilian Harvey and Willy Fritsch, and Der Prinz von Arkadien/The Prince from Arcadien (Karl Hartl, 1932) with Liane Haid.
+Reisch also wrote Ein blonder Traum/A Blonde's Dream (Paul Martin, 1932) with Lilian Harvey and Willy Fritsch, and Der Prinz von Arkadien/The Prince from Arcadien (Karl Hartl, 1932) with Liane Haid.

 Forst considered the best learning experience for his future role as director, So ein Mädel vergisst man nicht/Unforgettable Girl (1933) directed by expressionist film actor-turned-director Fritz Kortner.